+I am a musician.
+I am currently writing what will be my second solo album that I hope to be able to take to the studio in 2021.
 I am a member of the Vereins-Musikanten German Band, the Ohio Military Band, and the Cincinnati Civic Orchestra.

 What kind of a character is TubaDad?

-What Instrument do you play?
+What Instrument does TubaDad play?

-Where can I hear your music?
+Where can I hear TubaDad play?

-Also easily found are my contributions to a couple of local albums.
-I played tuba on John Ford’s, The John Ford Blues Society.
-The track is called “Don’t Shoot Me Mama.”
-More recently, I lent support to Bookends on their album, Season’s End.
-That track is called “The Path You Set.”
+Also easily found are my contributions to John Ford’s, The John Ford Blues Society (Don’t Shoot Me Mama) and to the Bookends’ album, Season’s End (The Path You Set).

 Harder to find are my pre-internet recordings such as my 1990 solo album called Erster Eindruck and a couple of soundtracks I recorded for art school films.